BrewBlox/brewblox-documentation/docs/dev/decisions/20210502_composition.md

 ## Context

-The Brewblox UI is as Single Page Application (SPA) built using the Vue and Quasar frameworks.
+The Brewblox UI is a Single Page Application (SPA) built using the Vue and Quasar frameworks.
-Vue is in the process of releasing a [new major version](https://v3.vuejs.org/guide/introduction.html#what-is-vue-js).
+At the time of writing, [Vue 3](https://v3.vuejs.org/guide/introduction.html#what-is-vue-js) is about to be released.

 The advertised benefits of Vue 3 match our use cases quite well.
 Typescript support is now a core feature, and the new composition API aims to improve code reuse for larger codebases.